mrfixit2001/recalbox_rockpro64/README.md

-ANNOUNCING RECALBOX FOR THE RK3399 ROCKPRO64 - BETA RELEASE
+ANNOUNCING RECALBOX FOR THE RK3399 ROCKPRO64

-After many efforts with much teamwork, collaboration, and testing, we are very excited to provide the BETA release of RECALBOX for the ROCKPRO64 board!
+After many efforts with much teamwork, collaboration, and testing, we are very excited to provide the release of RECALBOX for the ROCKPRO64 board!
 -- The download is located under this repository's releases -- https://github.com/mrfixit2001/recalbox_rockpro64/releases